Grilled Grouper Recipe is a family favorite white fish. It takes minutes to grill and is perfectly paired with many different side dishes.

 Grilled Grouper has a light, mild flavor.
 It also has a sweet flavor that is similar to the sea bass.

-How do you keep it from sticking to the grill:
+How do you keep it from sticking to the grill

 Before placing the grouper on the grill, make sure to clean and remove any debris.
 You want to also make sure to oil the grill grates.
 This helps to cook and flip the grouper without sticking.

-Grilled Grouper
+Grilled Grouper Recipe

-5 from 2 votes
+5 from 3 votes

 Grilled Grouper Recipe is a family favorite white fish.
 It takes minutes to grill and is perfectly paired with many different side dishes.